 What was once BrianJarrett.com is now MusingPanda.com.

 Why?
-First off, I’ve been focusing the last six years on my fiction writing, which I publish under Brian J. Jarrett.
-I wanted to disambiguate my name both with and without the middle initial.
-Now, brianjarrett.com and brianjjarrett.com take you to the same place – my writer homepage.
+I’ve been focusing the last six years on my fiction writing, which I publish under Brian J. Jarrett.
+I wanted to disambiguate my name, both with and without the middle initial.
+So now I use brianjjarrett.com for my books and brianjarrett.com as my professional programmer site.